mostafahussein/gh-reset/README.md

 # gh reset

-A GitHub CLI extension to get reset a git branch (target) to another remote branch (source) locally then push these changes.
+A GitHub CLI extension to reset a Git branch (target) to another remote branch (source) locally and then push the changes.

 ### Usage